17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 This fully furnished three-story house makes an enchanting family getaway for a special occasion.

-Awesome Brattleboro Restaurants for Your Dining Pleasure
+Crazy Good Brattleboro Restaurants for Your Dining Pleasure

 Amy’s Bakery Arts Cafe: We stopped into Amy’s for lunch on a whim and discovered yet another not-so-hidden gem on Brattleboro’s Main Street.
-Amy’s features a relatively small menu of sandwiches, soups, and salads, as well as fresh baked goods, coffee, and tea.
+Amy’s features a relatively small menu of sandwiches, soups, and salads, as well as fresh-baked goods, coffee, and tea.
 We loved the sourdough bread they used to make their sandwiches, as well as the mountain of toppings they packed between the slices.

-Check out these incredible things to do in Brattleboro VT the next time you’re passing through the southeast corner of the state.
+Check out these incredible things to do in Brattleboro the next time you’re passing through the southeast corner of the state.
 You’ll love exploring this beautiful Vermont town.

 Follow us on social media for more Vermont inspiration!

-Dave Smith
+3. Dave Smith says:

 As for “Poutine” we’ll share that with you 😄